-For individuals with PTSD who receive biofeedback, the evidence includes a systematic review and its update.
+For individuals with PTSD who receive biofeedback, the evidence includes a systematic review and its update and a second systematic review.
 The 2014 systematic review included an RCT, a nonrandomized study, and 2 case series.
 The studies had small sample sizes and inconsistent results.
 The reviewers rated the evidence a grade C for conflicting scientific evidence.
-The 2017 systematic review update included 2 new RCTs, 1 of which demonstrated a faster decrease of PTSD symptoms with biofeedback and CBT compared to CBT alone.
+The 2017 systematic review update included 2 new RCTs, one of which demonstrated a faster decrease of PTSD symptoms with biofeedback and CBT compared to CBT alone.
 However, the small sample size was a limitation.
 The other RCT found no differences between biofeedback and other treatment modalities.
+The 2024 systematic review was focused on military personnel and included only uncontrolled studies.